-Common Folk Artist Collective is a group of 40 creators - ranging from visual artists, musicians, performers, and administrators/organizers - who are cultivating an inclusive creative community in North Adams.
+Common Folk Artist Collective is a group of 40 creators - ranging from visual artists, musicians, performers, and administrators/organizers - who are cultivating an inclusive creative community in North Adams, MA.

 Common Folk has always been about creativity, community, and making space for artists to thrive.
 After a period of deep exploration and strategic planning, we’re excited to share that we are taking on a residency at The Walkaway House to begin in the Spring of 2025.